Thaon/ImaGen/Docs/docs/setup.md

     <img src="/img/api-screen.png" alt="Initialize" />
 </div>

+2. Open one of the demo scenes in the Kindly package.
-2. Press Play and have fun!
+3. Press Play and have fun!